The best Micro Four Thirds lenses

 5 - Olympus M.Zuiko 45mm f/1.2 PRO

-This is in my opinion the best choice if you are looking for a focal length equivalent to the classic 85mm on full frame sensor.
+In my opinion, this is the best choice if you are looking for a focal length equivalent to the classic 85mm on full-frame sensor.
 This 45mm f/1.2 has a very large aperture that will perfectly blur your backgrounds.
-Indoor use (if you have the space) will be easier with the large aperture and will avoid you to increase your ISO.
+Indoor use (if you have the space) will be easier with the large aperture and will help you avoid increasing your ISO.

-Quality is definitely present with the PRO range from Olympus with tropicalization and stabilized lens.
-The sharpness is considered excellent at full aperture, although the lens is quite impressive and heavy when mounted on a micro 4/3 sensor (410g).
+Quality is definitely present with the PRO range from Olympus with weather sealing and stabilized lens.
+The sharpness is considered excellent at full aperture, although the lens is quite impressive and heavy when mounted on a Micro 4/3 sensor (410g).
 The price is obviously high for an optic of this quality.

 6 - Panasonic Leica Nocticron 42.5mm f/1.2